Culture Vulture

 when you slap yourself but feel no burn

-Pinch yourself until your numb
+Pinch yourself until you’re numb

 Kick yourself into the back of beyond